 To this day, the church has retained its original Gothic austerity, somewhat archaic at the time of its construction (probably due to the town’s out-of-the-way place), increased by the clear asymmetry of the building.
 The largest early modern transformations affected, windows, the eastern gable, upper part of the tower, western portal, interior design and the covering of the chancel by the 18th-century sacristy.

-A stone, probably early medieval sculpture called “mushroom” was placed in the church area, as well as a romanesque lion sculpture from the second quarter of the 12th century.
-Inside the church, there is a late gothic granite baptismal font from the beginning of the 16th century and a late gothic sacramentary crowned with an ogee arch.
+A stone, probably early medieval sculpture called “mushroom” was placed in the church area, as well as a Romanesque lion sculpture from the second quarter of the 12th century.
+Inside the church, there is a late Gothic granite baptismal font from the beginning of the 16th century and a late Gothic sacramentary crowned with an ogee arch.

 Kozaczewska H., Średniowieczne kościoły halowe na Śląsku, “Kwartalnik Architektury i Urbanistyki”, 1-4, Warszawa 2013.

 Krzywańska A., Sobótka i okolice, Warszawa 1972.